carlos-vargas-math/eigenvalue-collisions/README.md

 4. Run grid_search_summary and compute the eigenvalue collisions.

-5. Once these tracks and collisions have been calculated, indicate the steps that will be displayed and run animation_tracks.py
+5. Once these tracks and collisions have been calculated, indicate the steps that will be displayed in animation_tracks.py and run it.

 ### Several seeds